Electric charge

 • A branch represents a single two-terminal element (such as a voltage source or a resistor)

-• A node is the point of connection between two or more branches
+• A node (or junction) is the point of connection between two or more branches

 • Nodes that are connected by perfectly conducting wires are considered to be the same node